anuragkh/anuragkh.github.io/index.md

 # Teaching

-CS168: Introduction to the Internet: Architecture and Protocols, Fall'14
+CS168: Introduction to the Internet: Architecture and Protocols Fall 2014

 # Talks

-Succinct: Enabling Queries on Compressed Data, AMPLab Retreat, Monterey, CA, May.
-2015
+Succinct: Enabling Queries on Compressed Data
+AMPLab Retreat, Monterey, CA, May 2015